CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 Below are the steps to generate a Direct Anchor keystore:

-     #Generate the Anchor KeyStore (Anchors.jks) by importing an acnhor certificate into Anchors.jks
+     #Generate the Anchor KeyStore (Anchors.jks) by importing an anchor certificate into Anchors.jks
      keytool -v -import -keypass changeit -noprompt -trustcacerts -alias direct.example.org -file direct_testdirect_org.cer -keystore Anchors.jks -storepass changeit

 For the Storage Type WS, all the trusted HISPs Anchor certificates should be added through the CONNECT AdminGUI Domains--> Edit Domain-->Anchors tab.